sapporo-wes/sapporo-service/README.md

 }
 ```

-The executable workflows are managed by [`executable_workflows.json`](https://github.com/ddbj/SAPPORO-service/blob/master/sapporo/executable_workflows.json).
+The executable workflows are managed at [`executable_workflows.json`](https://github.com/ddbj/SAPPORO-service/blob/master/sapporo/executable_workflows.json).
 Also, the schema for this definition is [`executable_workflows.schema.json`](https://github.com/ddbj/SAPPORO-service/blob/master/sapporo/executable_workflows.schema.json).
-The default location of these files is under the application dir of SAPPORO, but it can be overridden by the startup argument `--executable-workflows` or the environment variable `SAPPORO_EXECUTABLE_WORKFLOWS`.
+The default location of these files is under the application directory of SAPPORO.
+You can override them by using the startup argument `--executable-workflows` or the environment variable `SAPPORO_EXECUTABLE_WORKFLOWS`.

 ### Run Dir

 SAPPORO manages the submitted workflows, workflow parameters, output files, etc. on the file system.
-The location of run dir can be overridden by the startup argument `--run-dir` or the environment variable `SAPPORO_RUN_DIR`.
+You can override the location of run dir by using the startup argument `--run-dir` or the environment variable `SAPPORO_RUN_DIR`.

 The run dir structure is as follows.
-Initialization and deletion of each run can be done by physical deletion with `rm`.
+You can initialize and delete each run by physical deletion with `rm`.

 ```bash
 $ tree run